GrafSoul/udacity-project-capstone/README.md

-# Project Capstone - FEND Capstone - Travel Planer App.
+# Project Capstone - FEND Capstone - Travel Planner App.
 Training project for [Udacity.com]

 ### Project Description
-Travel Planer - applications for travel planning.
+Travel Planner - applications for travel planning.
 Using the app, you can specify the city for a trip in the future to find out the weather and information about the country where the city is located.